CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/System-Forwarding.md

 - - -

-## nv set system forwarding ecmp-hash inner-ip-protocol
+## nv set system forwarding ecmp-hash ingress-interface

-Turns ECMP hashing on the inner IP protocol field on or off.
+Turns ECMP hashing on the ingress interface on or off.
 The default setting is `off`.

 ### Version History